intel/gbs/docs/GBS.rst

 Q: 'gbs build' exits unexpectedly when installing packages to create build root.

-A: This maybe caused by a remote repo having been changed.
+A: This may be caused by a remote repo having been changed.
 You can specify `--clean` while running gbs build, like:

 ::